espocrm/documentation/user-guide/activities-and-calendar.md

 Reminders for the task record will be available only if Date Due is specified.

+### Scheduler

+Available since version 5.9.0.

+Provides the ability to view free & busy time ranges for attendees (users) when scheduling an event.
+Availabled for Meeting, Calls and custom entities of Event type.

+Scheduler panel can be added or removed at Administration > Layout Manager > select needed entity type > Bottom Panels.

 ## Calendar

 Calendar displays Meetings, Calls, Tasks.
 It's also possible to show custom entities of Event type.